facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Selphi_Component.md

 showDiagnostic: true
 ```

-### 3.12 enableGenerateTemplateRaw
+### 3.11 enableGenerateTemplateRaw

 **type:** *boolean*

 Optional parameter.
 Only visible if the parameter enableGenerateTemplateRaw is set to true.
-The widget will return the *bestImage* encrypted and in *stringBase64* format.
+The component will return the *templateRaw* in *stringBase64* format.

 ```
 enableGenerateTemplateRaw: true
 ```

-###  3.13 showResultAfterCapture
+###  3.12 showResultAfterCapture

 **type:** *boolean*

-Indicates whether or not to display a screen with the captured image of the selfie after the process.
-This screen gives the user the option of repeating the capture process if the image obtained is not correct.
+Indicates whether or not to display a screen with the captured image of the document after the analysis process.
+This screen gives the user the option of repeating the capture process if the image obtained from the document is not correct.

 ```
 showResultAfterCapture: false
 ```

-###  3.14 showTutorial
+###  3.13 showTutorial

 **type:** *boolean*